likens/mygorma-netlify/src/pages/recipes/bavarian-pretzels.md

       more durable for the dipping to come."
   - direction: "Be sure to wear gloves, the further up the arm the better (and goggles to be safer), a stainless steel bowl and stainless steel spoon.
-      Add water to bowl and then lye to water and mix until dissolved.
-With a cooling rack on a sheet pan set up, dip the pretzels in the lye solution, and leave them in the solution for about 5 seconds, and place on the cooling rack to drain for a few seconds, then place them onto sheet pan with lightly oiled parchment paper.
+      Add water to bowl and then lye to water and mix until dissolved. "
+  - direction: "With a cooling rack on a sheet pan set up, dip the pretzels in the lye solution, and leave them in the solution for about 5 seconds, and place on the cooling rack to drain for a few seconds, then place them onto sheet pan with lightly oiled parchment paper.
 Sprinkle coarse salt lightly over the top, thickest part of the pretzel.
-Using a sharp knife, make one quick slash along the thickest part of the pretzel.
-Discard leftover solution by flushing it down the toilet. "
+Using a sharp knife, make one quick slash along the thickest part of the pretzel. "
+  - direction: "Discard leftover solution by flushing it down the toilet. "
   - direction: "Baking: Bake them in a preheated oven at 450 F for 14 to 16 minutes.
       The lye dissipates completely in the oven, and the warm pretzel is left to be enjoyed either plain or with mustard or with cheese."